 The next part of my post will be the most controversial part for certain BMW E36 owners.
 The normal method for attaching the stamped steel reinforcements is welding them to the chassis.
 You weld the perimeter of the plate to the chassis after covering (or removing) parts of the undercarriage that are prone to burst into flames (such as the gas tank).
 I’m not a welder, I don’t know anyone who does weld well locally, and I don’t trust anyone to just show up to my house and start welding on my car without seeing them do something similar.
 For those reasons, I decided to pursue alternate plate attachment methods.

 During my research I kept seeing a few others using specialized adhesives to bond the plates instead of welding.
 Adhesives more specialized than JB Weld (though that was has been used as well).
 In principle, bonding by adhesive seems to make sense because now you’re effectively bonding the entire steel stamping to the chassis evenly (thus supporting the load over a larger area) instead of just welding the perimeter of the plate to the chassis.
 After reading about various experiences and comparing adhesive datasheets, I decided to move forward with 3M Panel Bonding Adhesive 08115.
-Here’s an interesting article from the Society of Automotive Engineers that discusses using this adhesive at domestic automotive manufactures:
+Here’s 3M official Technical Data Packet on the adhesive:

 It does specifically say that the adhesive is used with non-structural applications but I think given the large surface area, thickness of the steel stampings, and loading of the plate in only tension and compression (not side loads) that this will be strong enough for my purposes.
 Only time will tell though!

 I applied the adhesive as directed by 3M.
 Basically just make sure a thin layer of adhesive is present on both surfaces to be bonded (i.e. the chassis and the stamped steel piece).